 In the Aso region of the Kumamoto Prefecture in the center of Kyushu Island is the Mount Aso region, which is one of the largest calderas in the entire world.
-Hiking in Mount Aso Region is one of the most incredible adventures you can have in Japan.
+The Mount Aso Volcano hike and surrounding trails are some of the best hiking adventures you can have in Japan.
 Mount Aso is a volcanic depression, which is essentially a huge crater that has a number of peaks within this region that can be trekked.
 There are numerous craters within the crater such as the very active Nakadake Crater.

 These outer mountains or five peaks were formed when pyroclastic flows came in from outside the Caldera.
 They are considered part of the Aso Volcano.
 I’m trying to give you this background information because it was a little confusing for me as one would think when all the hype is about Mount Aso Volcano that it would actually be the part erupting but it is the entire region and inside that big region (which is Mount Aso Volcano) are these five peaks and the active Nakadake Crater.
 I hope that helps you to make sense of the many peaks, volcanoes, and calderas in the region.

 Now, let’s talk hiking.
 Once you drive into the main arena and park in the museum or ropeway parking lot, there are a number of trails you might be interested in.
 It’s important to take note of the current restrictions in place on certain trails and you can do that on the official website.
 Trails can often be limited due to the risk of explosions or dangerous weather although there are some that are almost always open.
 To find out the current restrictions in place you can head to the official website.